astroumd/lmtoy/docs/source/workflow.rst

 ~~~~~~~~

 UMass Server has the data, a web interface will run the new-style pipeline.
 Data can be inspected.
 New parameters can be set, and re-imaged.
+This is being worked on (Jan 2023)

 The TolTECA data reduction workflow has a high level config file (yaml?) which via a command line
 interface steers the pipeline.